-10. Commitments and Contingencies
+11. Commitments and Contingencies

-Technology License - The Company has executed an exclusive license from MD Anderson to develop drug delivery technology for antisense and siRNA drug products.
-This license requires, among other things, the Company to reimburse MD Anderson for ongoing patent expense.
-The Company estimates these expenses will total approximately \$275,000.
-The Company estimates that it will be required to pay patent expenses at the minimum rate of \$25,000 per quarter.
+Technology License - The Company has negotiated exclusive licenses from M. D. Anderson to develop drug delivery technology for siRNA and antisense drug products and to develop liposome tumor targeting technology.
+These licenses require, among other things, the Company to reimburse M. D. Anderson for ongoing patent expense.
+Accrued license payments totaling \$125,000 are included in Current Liabilities as of December 31, 2009.
+As of December 31, 2009, the Company estimates reimbursable patent expenses will total approximately \$200,000.
+The Company will be required to pay when invoiced the patent expenses at the rate of \$25,000 per quarter.

-Drug Supplier Project Plan - In June of 2008, Bio-Path entered into a Project Plan agreement with a contract drug manufacturing suppler for delivery of drug product to support commencement of the Company's Phase I clinical trial of its first cancer drug product.
-The Company currently expects to start this trial by the end of the second quarter 2009.
-In 2008, the Company paid \$292,800 to this manufacturer under this agreement that is carried at cost as Drug Product for Testing on the balance sheet (see Note 4.) and recorded an additional \$154,000 in R&D expense for unplanned additional manufacturing development.
-The Company expects to pay an additional \$577,200 to this supplier when it delivers clinical grade drug product for testing in the Company's clinical trial.
+Drug Supplier Project Plan - In June of 2008, Bio-Path entered into a Project Plan agreement with a contract drug manufacturing supplier for delivery of drug product to support commencement of the Company's Phase I clinical trial of its first cancer drug product.
+The Company currently expects to start this trial in 2010.
+In 2009, the Company paid \$315,640 to this manufacturer and its drug substance raw material supplier that is carried at cost as Drug Product for Testing on the balance sheet (see Note 4.).
+The Company expects to pay no more than \$150,000 to its contract drug manufacturing supplier to complete payments under the current contract when the supplier delivers clinical grade drug product for testing in the Company's clinical trial.
+Future contracts will be required as the Company's requirement for clinical drug product increases.